A pioneer in mental health care for children

 Gift is part of CVS Health’s $100 million commitment to building healthier communities

 Bradley Hospital, New England’s only psychiatric hospital devoted to children, has been awarded a $200,000 grant by CVS Health to help fund the launch of a new outpatient program to provide care for adolescents with co-occurring mental health and substance use disorders.
-The program is expected to begin in March.
+The program is expected to begin in the spring.

 “Rates of substance use and addiction among Rhode Islanders exceed national averages across all age groups, including adolescents,” said Daniel J. Wall, president of Bradley Hospital.
 “And with as many as eighty percent of youth with a substance use problem also having a psychiatric disorder, it’s critical that we address both issues concurrently.
 We applaud CVS Health for their commitment to this community health crisis, and could not be more grateful for their generous funding that will launch our outpatient program.”